camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 After login, you'll see the console overview page.
 This is the central place to manage your clusters, and the diagrams and forms you want to deploy to Camunda Cloud.

 ![overview-gse](./img/home.png)

-You can now take a guided tour through Camunda Cloud using the **Product Walkthrough** button.